1601-mma2013/UniLife/README.md

 - It do not have limitations to promote your event range
 - No one limit the content of the information sharing

-3. Relevant technologies
+####3.
+Relevant Technologies

 The technologies that we are going to use, hardwares are kinect V1/V2, a personal computer, an ultra-short projector and also four wall hanging LED screen.
 For the software will be Adobe After Effects and Processing.

 ### c.
 Stakeholder Interviews (internal / external)
 Understand product vision and constraints